fusebit/awesome-examples/linear/create-issue-cron/README.md

 3. You can now download the code for an integration.

-`fuse integration get Cron-Issue -d Cron-Issue`
+`fuse integration get cron-issue -d cron-issue`

 4. You can now explore the code in the given directory and make any changes with your favorite editor or IDE.
 At present, the code cannot be executed locally, so running `npm install` is not necessary.

 5. After making local changes to the code, you can push the updates to Fusebit's cloud by running

-`fuse integration deploy Cron-Issue -d Cron-Issue`
+`fuse integration deploy cron-issue -d cron-issue`

 # Running your Integration

 To run the Integration and test as you make changes, follow these steps:

 1. (Development-time only) The integration needs to know the Identity of the user on whose behalf to execute.
-In production, this will be handled by your application, but for test purposes, you can log in as yourself manually.Open the test application for the 'Cron-Issue' integration in the browser with:
+In production, this will be handled by your application, but for test purposes, you can log in as yourself manually.Open the test application for the 'cron-issue' integration in the browser with:

-`fuse integration test Cron-Issue`
+`fuse integration test cron-issue`

 2. You will be asked to log in, and the integration will act on your behalf going forward.

 3. Note the `curl` command and JavaScript example displayed by the test application in the previous step and use that to invoke the integration.
-If your token expires, you can always obtain a new one by opening up the test application again with `fuse integration test Cron-Issue`, or by generating a new access token directly with `fuse token -o raw`.
+If your token expires, you can always obtain a new one by opening up the test application again with `fuse integration test cron-issue`, or by generating a new access token directly with `fuse token -o raw`.

 # Debugging your Integration

 After you make a code change and run the Integration, you can inspect `console` output and any errors by running:

-`fuse integration log Cron-Issue`
+`fuse integration log cron-issue`